aryn-ai/sycamore/docs/source/querying_data/hybrid_search.md

 ## Customize your hybrid search

 You can also customize your hybrid search settings by creating your own hybrid search procesor.
 For instance, Sycamore's default settings use a `min_max` normalization with an `arithmetic_mean` (weighted `[0.111,0.889]` towards the neural vs. keyword score), but you may find that your use case works better with diffrent wieghting.
+More information about weighting can be found in the [OpenSearch documentation](https://opensearch.org/blog/semantic-science-benchmarks/).

 For an example to create a new hybrid search pipeline with different configuration (weighted 0.2 for keyword, 0.8 for nerual):